35up/recommendations-slider/README.md

      --color-shimmer-light: rgba(212, 212, 212, 0.1);
      --arrow-size: 3rem;
     ```
-   Note: shimmer is a skeleton loading that is shown during request
+   Note: shimmer refers to the shimmer loading effect shown while loading
-   execution
+   recommendations
 3. Use shadow `::part` pseudo-element to customize internal elements.
-Here is
+The
-   the list of available parts: `recommendation`, `button`, `price`, `arrow`
+   available parts are: `recommendation`, `button`, `price` and `arrow`

 Example:
 ```